cruizjar/challenge/README.md

 ## Project Structure

 ```
-fastapi-chatbot
-├── app
+challenge
-│   ├── main.py                 # Entry point of the application and logic for interacting with the OpenAI API
+├── main.py                 # Entry point of the application and logic for interacting with the OpenAI API
 ├── .env                    # Environment variables (OpenAI API key)
 ├── requirements.txt        # Project dependencies
 └── README.md               # Documentation for the project
 ```

 ## Setup Instructions